 (Redirected from Ringed Plover)

-This is one of our most delightful waders.
-A small bird (17-19.5 cm body length) with a distinctive bold black and white pattern on the head, short orange bill with black tip and orange legs.
+A small plover, 17-19.5 cm body length, with a distinctive bold black and white pattern on the head, short orange bill with black tip and orange legs.
 The grey-brown upperparts blend well with a variety of shingle and sand colours, so that a sitting bird is often unnoticed.

 In winter, the legs usually becomes a little duller, the bill becomes mostly or all black, and the black in head and neck markings becomes browner and less distinct.